 Building on its natural heritage, North Wales has become the adventure capital of Europe and it could be the perfect place to challenge, reward or incentivise teams – whether venturing 1,300ft below ground at Go Below, flying down the fastest zip line in the world at Zip World or taking to the surf at the world’s first inland lagoon at Adventure Parc Snowdonia.

 North Wales has plenty to offer those with calmer tastes with an enviable reputation for locally produced food and drink including world famous seafood, lamb and vineyards and distilleries.
-Find top-class chefs including Bryn Williams proudly showcasing local produce at Porth Eirias his beach side bistro or Mechelin star restaurants visit Sosban and the Old Butchers at Menai Bridge or Pale Hall in Llaandderfel near Bala and all this will add to the very special experience North Wales offers to its guests.
+Find top-class chefs including Bryn Williams proudly showcasing local produce at his beach side bistro Porth Eirias, or for Michelin star restaurants visit Sosban and the Old Butchers at Menai Bridge or Palé Hall in Llaandderfel near Bala and all this will add to the very special experience North Wales offers to its guests.

 North Wales has some fantastic connections to both the north of England and the Republic of Ireland.
 The region is also well connected to South East Wales, with daily flights from Anglesey Airport to Cardiff Airport which has direct flights to more than 50 international destinations.
 Transport to Wrexham (Wrecsam), the region’s largest city, can be directly accessed by;

 - road being less than an hour drive from Liverpool and 1 hour 20 minutes’ drive from Manchester;

 - rail from under two hours from Liverpool, Manchester and Birmingham and under three hours from London

 - air through Anglesey Airport and daily connections from Cardiff Airport (CWL) offering 50 direct routes and over 900 connections through KLM and Qatar airlines.

 For further inspiration on where to visit whilst extending your stay in North Wales, take a look below at including information on other ideas for delegate experiences in North Wales.